chandelures/chandeblog/README.md

   Set the environment where you want to run porject.

-- base_settings: {}

-  Some basic settings such as SECRET_KAY, email settings used in both production and development environment.

-- settings: {"prod": {}, "dev": {}}
+- local_settings: {"base": {}, "prod": {}, "dev": {}}

-  There is the possibility that some settings are different in different enviroment.
+  Set some basic settings such as SECRET_KAY, email settings used in both prod and dev environment.
+And there is the possibility that some settings are different in prod and dev enviroment.

 Example: